tevinalvord/tevin-alvord-portfolio/README.md

 # Tevin Alvord Portfolio

 ## Purpose
-This repository serves as a personal portfolio for Tevin Alvord.
-I'm excited to have this project to be able to show off who I am as a person as well as my work as I progress through my journey of becoming a full-stack developer.
+This is a repository for my personal portfolio.
+I'm excited to have this project to tell a bit about myself to the world as well as my work as I progress through my journey of becoming a full-stack developer.

 ## Built With
 * HTML